A practical guide to Jira automation for Confluence

 Method 2: The API approach using 'Send web request'

-For teams that need more control, there’s the more advanced method: using the ‘Send web request’ action.
-This approach ditches the simple pre-built action and lets you talk directly to the Confluence REST API.
-It’s a lot more powerful, but it also brings a whole new level of complexity and potential headaches.
+For teams that need maximum flexibility, there's a more advanced method: using the 'Send web request' action.
+This approach allows you to talk directly to the Confluence REST API.
+It is incredibly powerful and offers deep customization for teams with technical expertise.

 How the API method works

-Instead of picking an action from a list, you have to build a raw API call to Confluence yourself.
-It’s a technical process that involves a few key steps, as users on Reddit and in community tutorials have figured out.
+Instead of using a pre-built action, you build a custom API call to Confluence.
+This is a technical process that gives you granular control, as discussed by users on Reddit and in community tutorials.

 You'll need to configure: